 Directory » ARCASIA JAMES-GALLAWAY

-ArCasia D. James-Gallaway, PhD, is a proud first-generation college graduate and WacoISD alumnae, whose family born and bred her in Waco, Texas.
-Additionally, she is an interdisciplinary historian of education and teacher educator in the Teaching, Learning, and Culture Department at Texas A&M University, where she has worked since 2020 as an Assistant Professor and a faculty affiliate in the Gender and Women’s Studies Program.
-As a former social studies teacher, Dr. James-Gallaway aims to bridge past and present perspectives on African American struggles for educational justice.
+ArCasia D. James-Gallaway, PhD, is an interdisciplinary historian of education and teacher educator in the Teaching, Learning, and Culture Department at Texas A&M University.
+As a former social studies teacher, she aims to bridge past and present perspectives on African Americans' struggle for educational justice.
 She earned her PhD from the University of Illinois, Urbana-Champaign, her master's degree from the University of Pennsylvania, and her bachelor's degree from the University of Texas, Austin.

 Education